ColinMelendez/Flatworm-Nerd-Font/README.md

 ---

-NOTE: To generate your own diff images with the render_diffs.sh script, you will need to have imagemagick installed.
+NOTE: To generate your own diff images with the `render_diffs.sh` script, you will need to have ImageMagick installed.

 Once you have that, you can generate a diff image between any two fonts on some sample text by running: